Fragile souls at the center of Trump's spat with Australia

 This danger is rooted in the fact that literally no other realistic resettlement options have been identified by Australia.
 Neither Papua New Guinea nor Nauru has the will or capacity to provide safe and sustainable futures for those held there.

-The only other option, Cambodia -- a country impoverished, unsafe and utterly unsuitable for resettlement -- has disintegrated, with people clearly unwilling to go such a place.
+The only other option, Cambodia -- a country impoverished, unsafe and utterly unsuitable for resettlement -- has disintegrated, with people clearly unwilling to go to such a place.

 As it stands, no other suitable country appears willing to take in these people.
 This is hardly surprising given that the international refugee framework is based on cooperation and burden-sharing between countries.
 In practice, this requires countries to protect refugees who seek sanctuary in their territory.